Max Mednik

 Picture

-Below are some of my notes and takeaways.
+Below are my main notes and takeaways.
+This is a really good book about founder-driven marketing.

 Read More